LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 [PlatformIO](https://platformio.org/) extension to edit and upload the firmware.
 You will need a 3V3 USB cable to accomplish the programming or to read out serial outputs.

+TODO - verify - do we actually ship a boot loader?

 ### Upload Procedure
 <ol>